106th Grey Cup: Head-to-head

 Calgary and Ottawa met twice in the 2018 regular season, with Calgary winning both games.
-Their first meeting took place during Week 3 in Calgary and saw the Stampeders win 24–14.
+Their first meeting took place during week 3 in Calgary and saw the Stampeders win 24–14.
 Two weeks later, the teams met in Ottawa, where the Stampeders routed the Redblacks 27–3.
 The 106th Grey Cup was the second championship match-up between the two teams, following the 104th Grey Cup which was won by the Redblacks in overtime.

 Game summary

 Prior to kickoff, Calgary (CGY) won the coin toss and chose to defer to the second half, with Ottawa (OTT) choosing to kick the ball.
 Due to the freezing temperatures in Edmonton in the days prior to the event, the turf was slippery throughout the game, with Stampeders defensive lineman Ja'Gared Davis commenting that he had never played on a field with as little traction.
 The two teams opened the first quarter with quarterbacks Bo Levi Mitchell and Trevor Harris exchanging interceptions.
 Following their interception of Harris' pass, the Stampeders opened the scoring in the last third of the first quarter with a 21-yard touchdown run by running back Don Jackson and a successful conversion by kicker Rene Paredes to put the Stampeders up 7–0.
-The Stampeders would not relinquish the lead for the rest of the game.
+The Stampeders did not relinquish the lead for the rest of the game.

-While the Stampeders began the second quarter with possession, the Redblacks would score on their following possession with a field goal by Lewis Ward, making the score 7–3.
-However, four minutes later the Stampeders would respond with another touchdown, this time courtesy a 17-yard pass from Mitchell to Lemar Durant, extending their lead to 14–3.
-The Redblacks would finally score their first touchdown of the game at the 12:35 mark of the second quarter with a successful pass from Harris to receiver Julian Feoli-Gudino, who caught the 25-yard pass at the 30-yard line and proceeded to run it into the end zone.
+While the Stampeders began the second quarter with possession, the Redblacks scored on their following possession with a field goal by Lewis Ward, making the score 7–3.
+However, four minutes later the Stampeders responded with another touchdown, this time courtesy a 17-yard pass from Mitchell to Lemar Durant, extending their lead to 14–3.
+The Redblacks finally scored their first touchdown of the game at the 12:35 mark of the second quarter with a successful pass from Harris to receiver Julian Feoli-Gudino, who caught the 25-yard pass at the 30-yard line and proceeded to run it into the end zone.
 The Redblacks opted to go for the two-point conversion rather than the kick to make the score 14–11.
-However, two minutes later Stampeders punt returner Terry Williams would score the final touchdown of the first half following a 97-yard punt return, setting a Grey Cup record for longest punt return.
+However, two minutes later Stampeders punt returner Terry Williams scored the final touchdown of the first half following a 97-yard punt return, setting a Grey Cup record for longest punt return.
 The previous record had stood since the 83rd Grey Cup in 1995 and was set by Chris Wright of the Baltimore Stallions.